marcelrienks/Prosperity/docs/architecture-design.md

                        (prices/refresh)
 1. User clicks "Refresh Prices" button
 2. Frontend sends GET to /api/prices/refresh
-3. Backend queries all holdings for userId
-4. For each unique ticker+exchange:
-   a.
-Check cache (if < 15 min old, use cached)
+3. Backend checks data freshness (< 15 minutes)
-   b.
-Otherwise, call Alpha Vantage API
+4. If stale, bulk fetch all prices from Alpha Vantage API
-   c.
-Update cache
-5. Update currentPrice, currentValue, P/L for each holding
+5. Calculate and store all levels: Stock → Account → Portfolio
+6. Bulk update database with new values and timestamps
 6. Batch update holdings in Cosmos DB
 7. Return updated portfolio summary
 8. Frontend re-renders with new values